Detour (2016 film)

 Detour is a 2016 British thriller film written and directed by Christopher Smith.
 The film stars Tye Sheridan, Stephen Moyer, Emory Cohen, Bel Powley, John Lynch, Gbenga Akinnagbe and Reine Swart.
 The film was released in the United States on 20 January 2017 by Magnet Releasing.

 Plot

 Young law student Harper blames his powerful stepfather Vincent for causing the car accident that put his mother in a coma.
-One evening in a bar he drinks with the professional criminal Johnny Ray, who agrees to kill his stepfather for $20,000.
+One evening in a bar he meets and has a drink with the professional criminal Johnny Ray, who agrees to kill Vincent for $20,000.
 Johnny Ray and his girlfriend Cherry arrive the next morning to take Harper to Vegas to carry out the murder.
+Harper eventually realizes that he made a grave mistake after learning that he cannot take back the deal he made with Johnny.
 The trip to Las Vegas becomes a battle of wits and determination between Johnny Ray, who has debts to pay along the way, and Harper, who seeks to conceal his own crimes and to escape from Johnny Ray with Cherry.